 Since momentum trading has you essentially “riding the wave” of trends, it’s an investment strategy that tends to move more quickly than others.
 This means that there’s a potential to make high profits over a short period of time.

-Even though there are certainly benefits to momentum trading, there are also downsides that you need to consider.
+Even though there are certainly benefits to momentum trading, there are also drawbacks that you need to be aware of.
 First of all, since momentum trading relies so heavily on getting the timing just right, there’s always the risk of buying at the wrong time or predicting incorrectly.
 This can lead to substantial losses instead of the quick gains that momentum trading is used for.

 Another cost-factor to consider is the fees that come along with trading.
 Since you’re only buying stocks to sell them again in a short period of time, this means that you’ll be paying your broker’s commission fees more often than if you were using some alternative strategies.
 This only applies if you use a broker that still has commissions.

 Momentum trading can take up a great deal of your time.
 This isn’t an investment strategy that allows you to “set it and forget it,” unlike some alternative strategies.
 Momentum trading requires you to monitor market details every single day, and in many cases, frequently throughout the day.
 If you don’t keep an eye on the market, you may miss out on the right time to buy or sell your security.
 Some momentum traders may also spend a good deal of time watching or reading the news to help predict what other investors may do to change the market.

 You should also be aware that the overall condition of the financial market can impact the success of momentum trading.
 This strategy works best in a bull market, meaning that prices are on the rise or expected to rise.
 If you find yourself trying to use momentum trading in a bear market (when prices are declining for a prolonged period of time), there is much less of a chance of making large profits from the strategy.
 That’s why if you do decide to use momentum trading, you should make sure it’s not the only strategy you’re losing.